sjakthol/aws-account-infra/README.md

 be deployed to the us-east-1 region as the metrics are only available there.

 ### CloudTrail

-The CloudTrail setup included in this repository is pretty simple.
-The CloudFormation stack includes an S3 bucket for the CloudTrail logs and a global trail that logs to that bucket.
+The CloudTrail setup creates an S3 bucket for the CloudTrail logs and a global, organization trail that logs to that bucket.
+This stack must be deployed to the organization management account.

 ### KMS

-The KMS stack will create a KMS key that can be used to encrypt secrets for different purposes.
-The KMS key policy allows everyone to manage the key which means that access to the key is fully controlled by IAM policies of the users and roles on the account.
+The KMS stack creates a generic KMS key.
+This can be used to encrypt secrets and data in the account.
+The stack also creates an alias `alias/common` for the key.

+The KMS key policy allows everyone to manage the key.
+Access to the key is controlled with IAM identity policies only.
+IAM policies should use the encryption context condition keys to limit access to the shared KMS key.
-The stack also contains an alias that makes it easier to use that key.

 ### Buckets

 The buckets stack contains infra-level buckets such as a bucket for build artifacts and storing account-wide logs.

-### Stack Sets
+### StackSets

-The stacksets stack will create CloudFormation stack sets that deploy buckets, vpc and subnets to all member accounts.
+The stacksets stack will create CloudFormation StackSets that common infra stacks to all member accounts and select regions.
+Currently the following stacks are deployed via StackSets: `CDKToolkit`, `infra-buckets`, `infra-ec2key`, `infra-github-actions` and `infra-vpc`

+This stack must be deployed to the organization management account or to the delegated administrator account for CloudFormation StackSets.

+### GitHub Actions

+The `infra-github-actions` template creates an AWS IAM OIDC Provider for GitHub actions.
+The provider is created by stack deployed to `eu-west-1` region.
+In other regions the stack only sets up outputs and exports for the ARN of the OIDC Provider that can be used in IAM roles deployments to that region.

+The `infra-github-actions-roles` template creates IAM roles that GitHub Actions can assume.
+This stack shall be deployed to accounts that GitHub Actions should have access to.